o0yr0o/Quantium-Virtual-Project/README.md

 ### Compare the Performance
 First, we need to select control stores based on correlations, and then compare the total sales and number of customers between the trial and control stores.

-- Trial store 77 and Control store 233 have the most correlation:
+- Trial store 77 and Control store 233:

 ![comparison 77 233](https://user-images.githubusercontent.com/82549782/145262066-d19c379e-a15f-412a-b9f4-91c2441cca34.png)